Recent Alumni

 Biochemistry, BS

-Sam Mahlum, who grew up in Germantown, Wisconsin, will be graduating this spring with a bachelor’s in biochemistry and a certificate in athletic healthcare.
+Sam Mahlum, who grew up in Germantown, Wisconsin, graduated with a bachelor’s in biochemistry and a certificate in athletic healthcare.
 She is also the UW–Madison 2025 senior class president.
 In this Q&A, she talks about her leadership roles in student organizations, her hands-on learning experiences, and why she chose biochemistry.
 She was recently accepted into the masters of medical science in anesthesia program at South University in West Palm Beach.

 Jasmine Hughes